Praqma/training-infra/README.md

 [Kubernetes katas](https://github.com/praqma-training/kubernetes-katas/).

 The Terraform code assumes an existing GCP project which should be specified through the variables.
-The project should have compute and container APIs enabled - see also the script `project-bootstrap.sh`.
+The project should have compute, container and IAM APIs enabled - see also the script `project-bootstrap.sh`.

 The file `variables.tf` contain all the variabes that can be tuned for the